pugjs/then-pug/README.md

  * Generators and Promises can be used in the user defined `locals` and the rendering will be progressive, waiting asynchronously for the resolution of the promises
  * The rendered output is made available as a ReadableStream with back-pressure implemented, so the rendering will only be done as fast as the downstream WritableStream can handle it

+It is not the goal of `then_jade` to modify the compilation phase of the process (stage 1).
+This means for example that extends & includes will continue to be loaded synchronously by jade.

 [![Build Status](https://travis-ci.org/then/then-jade.png?branch=master)](https://travis-ci.org/then/then-jade)
 [![Dependency Status](https://gemnasium.com/then/then-jade.png)](https://gemnasium.com/then/then-jade)